axibase/atsd/administration/ssl-lets-encrypt.md

 Replace the parameters `USR`,`PWD`, `HOST`, `PORT`, and `DNS` with the actual settings.

-Protect the file by delegating `root` privileges are required for reading and executing the file.
+Protect the file by changing the owner to `root` and revoking read permissions from other users.

 ```sh
 sudo chown root:root deploy-atsd.sh